rohitanand7890/Wallet-App/README.md

 Integration test is added at the controller layer, i.e. `WalletBalanceCalculatorTest.java`.

+The tests can be executed by running

+    ./gradlew clean test

 ## Packaging

 The application is packaged in a docker image.